Rutgers, The State University of New Jersey

 15:230:615 Assessment Data/Problem-Solving (3) This course will improve students' understanding of assessment data to support learning in classrooms, schools, and districts.
 It will begin with using materials published by ASCD to map or to describe a curriculum in terms of standards, key goals and questions, instrumental lessons and experiences, materials, interim student performance benchmarks, and final outcome measures.
 The course will then focus on analyzing assessment data, developing action plans, and implementing changes.
 It will develop a cycle of activities that starts with curriculum mapping and continues through using assessment data for planned change.

-15:230:618 Education Policy and Policy Making (3) This course will focus on early childhood education policy.
+15:230:618 Educational Policy Development to Advance Equity and Effectiveness (3) This course will focus on early childhood education policy.
 We will examine policy and policy making as it evolved historically for: Head Start, early intervention and preschool for children with disabilities, preschool education in the public schools, child care, home visiting, and parenting subsidies including parental leave.
 Students will have the opportunity to choose their own more specific focus and will produce a research-based policy brief on a topic of their choice.

 15:230:620 Organization and Administration of Higher Education (3)